Some Planets Are Louder than Others

 With the birth info in hand, log in to Astrodienst and click the “Add new Astro data” link.
 Fill out the Birth Data Entry and click “Continue”.
 Make sure the correct town is selected and click “Continue” again.
 If this is your first time using the program you might be taken directly to the Free Horoscopes page, but if not then click the “Free Horoscopes” link from the top bar.
 Scroll down and choose “Chart Drawing Ascendant”.
 This is the option that will do for now, even though it includes a lot of additional information we will try to ignore.
 Click on the chart to pull it up in a window of its own, where you can right-click and choose “Save Image As” to save the chart to your computer, or press CTRL-P to print the chart.
 The chart should look something like what is below.

 Adding Celebrity Data from Astro-Databank to My Astro

 In your astrological studies, a time will come when you’ll want to check out the charts of celebrities.
 There is a database of celebrity charts that is now maintained by Astrodienst and integrates with its My Astro chart collection.
 This database is called Astro-Databank (click to go there).

-Let’s say that you wanted to add Angelina Jolie’s chart to your own chart collection.
+Let’s say that you want to add Angelina Jolie’s chart to your own chart collection.
 You would type “Angelina Jolie” in the Search box and then click her name from the list of results.
-This will pull up her biography and chart information, with a small chart that you can click to see larger (click here to go there).
-Make special note of the “Rodden Rating” which is an evaluation of the accuracy of the birth information (AA is best, while anything C or below shouldn’t be trusted).
+This will pull up her biography and chart information, with a small chart that you can click to enlarge (click here to go there).
+Make special note of the “Rodden Rating” which is an evaluation of the accuracy of the birth information (AA is best, while anything C or below usually shouldn’t be trusted).
 To add birth information to your collection click the link “add Angelina Jolie to ‘my astro'” which appears below the grey box.

 Finding The Angles: The Crosshairs of a Given Location on Earth